Instant Pot Rice Pudding w/cinnamon and raisins is so smooth and creamy to make in the pressure cooker. A perfect dessert in about 15 minutes.

 It is so easy to make in the Instant Pot and Pressure Cooker, you won’t believe it.
-I’ve gotten a bit carried away with making rice pudding.
+As it is one of Ed’s favorite desserts, we’vve gotten a bit carried away with making rice pudding in various flavors.
 It’s just kind of fun to make, really.
-Hehehehehehe.

 There are not many ingredients and can have this ready in under 30 minutes.

-Florida Crystals Demerara Sugar is especially good in Instant Pot Pressure Cooker Rice Pudding as it helps to give the rice pudding a more intense flavor, rather than a cloyingly sweet flavor.
+- Florida Crystals Demerara Sugar -it’s especially good in Instant Pot Pressure Cooker Rice Pudding as it helps to give the rice pudding a more intense flavor, rather than a cloyingly sweet flavor.

-Fresh Cinnamon Sticks or ground cinnamon can be used, although it can be left out for plain rice pudding.
+- Fresh Cinnamon Sticks or ground cinnamon can be used, although it can be left out or the rice pudding.

 The Demerara Sugar will give the rice pudding a bit of a creamy color, rather than stark white.

 - Rice, sugar and water are first cooked in the Instant Pot.

 - Fresh eggs and milk are whisked together and slowly combined with the cooked rice.

 Don’t dirty another cup.
 Since most of the milk was used in the last step, just crack the eggs right into the measuring cup with the milk.
 Add the vanilla and whisk together well.
 You won’t believe how easy this is to make.